underscoreio/essential-slick/src/pages/basics.md

  - define `Table` objects representing mappings between our data types and the database;
  - define `TableQueries` and combinators to build useful queries before we run them against the database.

- Slick provides other querying models, but lifted embedding is the standard, non-experimental, way to work with Slick.
+ Slick provides other querying models, but lifted embedding is the standard way to work with Slick.
 We will discuss another type of approach, called *Plain SQL querying*, in [Chapter 6](#PlainSQL).
  </div>